Is using choral rehearsal tracks cheating?

 Are you cheating your singers by giving them choral rehearsal tracks?
 Well the answer to both questions depends on how you answer my 3 question quiz.
 Before taking the quiz, I think it’s important to define Choral Rehearsal Tracks.

 What are Choral Rehearsal Tracks?

-Choral Rehearsal tracks consist of a professionally sung demo of a choral piece that also offers the individualized vocal parts for singers to practice along with on their own.
+Choral Rehearsal tracks consist of a professionally sung demo of a choral piece that also offers the individualized vocal parts for singers to practice along with independently.
 All parts are properly aligned to one another, which can make these tracks an ideal tool for a virtual recording.
 Professionally recorded rehearsal tracks are sung with shape, articulation, dynamics, and beautiful tone.
-On top of that, singers have several ways to practice:
+On top of that, singers have several ways to practice with:

-- With their part in one ear and all other parts in their other ear
+- their part in one ear and all other parts in their other ear

-- With all parts except their own part playing, so they learn to hold their part
+- all parts except their own part playing, so they learn to hold their part

 Take the Quiz! – SHOULD YOUR SINGERS USE CHORAL REHEARSAL TRACKS?